psycpv/dz-web/README.md

 5. Install Yarn v3 (berry) globally.
 [Here](https://yarnpkg.com/getting-started/install) the guide.
 Use Node v20.

-6. Run command below to set `GH_TOKEN` to your local machine.
-Use token from Step 3.
+6. Add `GH_TOKEN` to your terminal config file.
+For example, if you use zsh, you should:

+- Open terminal config file with `open ~/.zshrc` command.
+- If file do not exist write `touch ~/.zshrc` and `open ~/.zshrc` again.
+- Insert code below at the end of the file and save it.
+Use the token you created in step 3.

 ```sh
 export GH_TOKEN={your_token}